Raphael-Boichot/The-TinyGB-Printer/README.md

 A new folder is created at each boot.
 Each image file has a unique ID.
 Flashes during printing indicate packet transmission.
 Color of flashes indicates the mode (green for automatic, blue for tear mode).
 Red / magenta / yellow flashes during a print session indicate decoder / access to SD card / PNG encoding. **Do not switch off while the led is on, images are being processed.**

 ## Easy to fabricate

+All the parts used here are cheap and easy to find on Aliexpress.
+You probably yet have some leftovers from other projects.
+The total price is probably below 30€, shipping of parts included.

 **Parts to order:**
 - [The PCB](/PCB).
 Order at [JLCPCB.com](https://jlcpcb.com/) (just drop the gerber .zip to the site and use default options).
 VAT is paid when ordering so no bad surprise for European customers.
 The PCB was designed with [EasyEDA Standard Edition](https://easyeda.com/) if you want to modify something.
 - [A Raspberry Pi Pico Zero](https://fr.aliexpress.com/item/1005005862794169.html).
 Just check pinout if seller is not the same.